-You are creating a consistent image representing your brand or business on social media requires creative teams to be part of your team.
+The main reason why you should consider using social personas is because these tools allow you to build a better understanding of who your audience is.
+In addition, it allows you to understand which platforms will work best for reaching your audience.
+A persona also gives you insight into where your competitors are succeeding and failing.
+By knowing this information, you can then decide whether you want to follow suit with those strategies.
 A creative team comprises experts in various fields such as design, development, social media optimization, and web analytics.
 They come up with ideas and work together to promote your brand using various online tools.
 They are the ones who make your social persona engaging or even enjoyable.

 If you want to build a personal brand, your social persona must be in line with what your brand stands for.
 Once you have a sense of your business’s social brand persona, it is essential to determine if it makes sense for your business.
 If it does, that is amazing, and there is no reason you should not set that up today.
 If not, that is where you begin to cement your own business identity for your marketing and community management platforms.
 However, our first step is to answer a simple question: What is your core social fan base?

 A “core” social fan base maybe the people who go to your website the most often, the people who join your e-mail list the most often, or the people who engage with your content the most.
 Whatever it is, determining it should be a top priority for your social marketing strategy.
 Once you know who the core social fans of your business are, it is time to start thinking about how you can connect with them on social media.
 This step addresses the question of, “How can you serve and be helpful to these people?” comes into play.
 Building and maintaining a social following is much like building a following on any other platform.

 Each social media platform has its own rules.
 As a result, it takes a bit of work and thought to build your social media presence successfully.
 If you can interestingly engage your market through social media, you should consider building your Social Persona.

 Like with a brand, these Social Personas develop a solid social media presence.